rajasivaxx/assessment/README.md

 ## Conclusion

-We updated the backend Python code and deployed two applications and a health check script to Kubernetes.
-The health check script now monitors the backend API calls.
+We updated the Python code and deployed two applications and a health check script to Kubernetes.
+The health check script now monitors backend and data API calls.
 We used Prometheus, Grafana, and Metrics Server for monitoring, and deployed everything with Helm and Ansible.

 ## Submission Details